The Animal-AI Environment: A Virtual Laboratory For Comparative Cognition and Artificial Intelligence Research: The Animal-AI Environment: A Comprehensive Overview

-The transition function determines how the state of the environment changes from time step to time step, according to the actions of the agent and of other objects in the environment.
-Animal-AI 3 is built with Unity's physics engine, which has realistic Newtonian physics and Euclidean geometry that define the transition function.
-There are several forces that act on the objects in the environment: \begin{itemize} \item \textbf{Gravitational Force}: Every object experiences a constant force downwards, simulating gravity. \item \textbf{Normal Force}: An object placed on a surface experiences an upward force equal and opposite to the gravitational force. \item \textbf{Applied Force}: When the agent moves forwards or backwards, or a \texttt{GoodGoalBounce}, \texttt{GoodGoalMultiBounce}, or a \texttt{BadGoalBounce} move in a direction, this is due to an applied force in that direction.\footnote{In the case of moving goals, this force only applies on the first time step.} \item \textbf{Reaction Force}: When objects collide into each other, the object being collided with receives a force in the opposite direction to the collision path, proportional to its mass. \item \textbf{Frictional Force}: There is a frictional force that opposes the direction of motion.
+How the environment transitions from one state to the next is defined by the environment's transition function, and it depends on the preceding states of the environment and the action that the agent takes on that step.
+The Animal-AI Environment is built with Unity's physics engine, which has realistic Newtonian physics and Euclidean geometry that define the transition function.
+There are several forces that act on the objects in the environment that derive from the Unity physics engine: \begin{itemize} \item \textbf{Gravitational Force}: Every object experiences a constant force downwards (on the y-axis), simulating gravity. \item \textbf{Normal Force}: An object placed on a surface experiences an upward force equal and opposite to the gravitational force. \item \textbf{Applied Force}: When the agent moves forwards or backwards, or a \texttt{GoodGoalBounce}, \texttt{GoodGoalMultiBounce}, or a \texttt{BadGoalBounce} move in a direction, this is due to an applied force in that direction.\footnote{In the case of moving goals, this force only applies on the first time step.} \item \textbf{Reaction Force}: When objects collide into each other, the object being collided with receives a force in the opposite direction to the collision path, proportional to its mass. \item \textbf{Frictional Force}: There is a frictional force that opposes the direction of motion.
 All objects in the environment have high frictional force. \item \textbf{Drag Force}: Objects moving in the environment experience air resistance (drag) which opposes their movement proportional to their size.

 \end{itemize}